CollegiumAcademicum/collegiumacademicum.de/content/pages/frontpage/einziehen/index.en.md

 We have answered to the most common questions in [our FAQ](/en/faq).
 If you have further questions you can write us at einziehen@collegiumacademicum.de.

-Finally, the time has come: We have found 176 great people who will move into our self-managed dormitory in **September/October 2022** and fill it with life.
+Finally, the time has come: We have found 176 great people who will move into our self-managed dormitory in **October 2022** and fill it with life.
 The application phase for the first occupancy is now closed and we no longer have any places available.

 <div class="progress-wrapperEinzug">